 – Roast 50 g grated coconut in a pan without adding any butter or oil until they are golden (low heat)

 – Mix butter, 125 g sugar and vanilla sugar until creamy; add egg yolks one after the other; then add flour, baking powder and roasted coconut.

-- Beat egg white until firm and carefully mix it with the dough.
+– Beat egg white until firm and carefully mix with the dough.

 – Defrost raspberries, wash fresh raspberries, and remove bad ones.

-- Take the biscuit cake, and with a spoon take out the inside of the cake but leave an edge all around of about 1cm.
+– Take the biscuit cake, and with a spoon remove the inside of the cake but leave an edge all around of about 1cm thickness.

 – Mix chopped Raffaellos and raspberries with the firm heavy cream.